Authors of section

 The techniques of traction histogenesis can be applied with any stable form of external, or even internal, fixation.

 Diaphyseal bone can be transported over an intramedullary nail, which helps support the new (regenerating) bone.
-This allows earlier removal of external fixation, but introduces a foreign body with risk of recurrent infection.
+This allows earlier removal of the external fixation but introduces a foreign body with the risk of recurrent infection.

 infection